aquilesC/Covid-19-Jupyter-Notebook/README.md

 ![Europe shifted according to Italy](./Figures/Europe_countries_shifted_log_lin.png)

 To give a bit more context, we can also add the dates of lockdowns or cease of activities, using the same temporal scale than in the previous plot.
-Some countries such as Italy went into full lockdown, while some countries, such as The Netherlands are in a state where some activities are forbidden (bars, restaurants), schools are closed, but people are not banned from going out even without reason.
+Some countries, such as Italy, went into full lockdown, while some countries, such as The Netherlands, are in a state where some activities are forbidden (bars, restaurants), schools are closed, but people are not banned from going out even without reason.

 ![Europe shifted according to Italy showing lockdowns](./Figures/Europe_countries_shifted_log_lin_with_lockdowns.png)